Lewis Edwards

 "Here's your script."

-Studies on the drugs look very similar: lots of self-report and a lack of attention towards the carnage in the person's broader life.
+Studies on the drugs look very similar: lots of self-report and reduced attention towards the carnage in the person's broader life.
 Patients will accidentally "conspire" to make the drug look safe, because they'll say whatever they need to so they can keep receiving it.

 An FDA review of another stimulant program spells the logic out even more bluntly: in the "traditional design" with open-label titration and randomisation of only patients who tolerated the drug, events causing discontinuation before randomization would not be counted.
 [1] In other words, be aware that the study pre-filters in the people who want to stay on the drug, making it look safer and more effective than it really is.